Gear · Review · Travel

 Final Thoughts

 As with all good ideas, I am left wondering why they weren’t invented earlier.
 Was it that the technology wasn’t there?
-Was it that the world just hadn’t conceived the idea?
+Perhaps the world just hadn’t conceived the idea?
 Was it that people used to be able to afford big houses and storing suitcases wasn’t a problem?
 Whatever the reason, I’m so glad Rollink has come up with it now.
 I wonder what we will fill the extra space we have created with these now!?

 Rosie xx